surfer190/fixes/docs/kubernetes/kubernetes-up-and-running.md

 A daemonset will create a pod on every node unless a node selector is used.
 They are ignored by the kubernetes scheduler, the daemonset controller is in charge of state management.

-THe decoupled nature mean that pods in a daemonset or a replicaset can be inspected the same way.
+The decoupled nature mean that pods in a daemonset or a replicaset can be inspected the same way.

     kubectl logs <pod-name>